brandstifter/brandstifter.io/content/posts/metric-steiner-tree/metric-steiner-tree.md

 A hamiltonian path does not increase the cost, because of the triangle inequality and removing edges.
 The resulting MST on the terminal vertices cost $\leq 2 \cdot OPT$ and the bound is tight.

-Special thanks to Hans Kellerer (University of Graz) for teaching.
+Special thanks to Prof. Hans Kellerer (University of Graz) for teaching.